Automakers Goals Provide Rich Investment Opportunity

 In a June 17 press release, consulting firm AlixPartners forecasted investments in electric vehicles by 2025 could total $330 billion.
 As of now, electric vehicles represent about 2% of total global vehicle sales.
-Biden has to date called for $174 billion in government spending to boost EVs, including $100 billion in consumer incentives.
-A bipartisan Senate infrastructure bill includes $7.5 billion for EV charging stations but no money for new consumer incentives.
+Biden has, to date, called for $174 billion in government spending to boost EVs, including $100 billion in consumer incentives.
+A new bipartisan Senate infrastructure bill includes $7.5 billion for EV charging stations but no money for new consumer incentives.

 Your Investment Portfolio

 With hundreds of billions being reallocated and transferred to fulfill these aggressive goals, the opportunities for investors seem high.

 At the most basic level, this immense undertaking will include a need for more raw materials.
 Among mining stocks, investors in copper producers could be big beneficiaries as the metal is needed to distribute electricity from generation to charging stations, and also within vehicles.
 Silver which is used to build solar panels could also see more industrial demand.
 Lithium, cobalt, and other rare earth metals currently used to manufacture batteries will also be in higher demand.
 Although wind and solar power generation is expanding, it is not expected to create enough reliable energy.
 Therefore, companies that produce uranium could also benefit from increasing demand as more nuclear plants go online.